The Database Doctor

 2. A copy of the delta which must be applied in a single transaction

 What happens if we have more than one replica?
 We could keep a list of changes for each replica.
 Each of these lists contain a lot of redundant information - but they won't contain exactly the same information.
 This is because each replica may be in different "points in time" as compared with the primary.
-This makes the size of the metadata proportional to the number of replicas we have.
-This is not scalable for read heavy workloads - nor is it easy to manage for the poor DBA who needs to track it.
+The size of the metadata we need to keep is roughly proportional to the number of replicas we have.
+This is not scalable for read heavy workloads with many replicas - nor is it easy to manage for the poor DBA who needs to track it.

 Metadata as an Ordered Buffer

-Assume we have a primary with 10 changes like so
+Let us call each delta on the primary Dx?
+Assume we have a primary with 10 changes like this:

 Primary Buffer